-When you take a loan, whether you take it as a personal loan, an auto loan mortgage, or any other thing, interest is the price that you have to pay while lending it.
-This means you just have to pay back the money you borrowed with interest on the additional amount.
+When you take a loan, whether you take it as a personal loan, an auto loan, a mortgage, or any other thing, interest is the price that you have to pay while lending it.
+This means you have to pay back the money you borrowed with interest on the additional amount.

 Lenders take different approaches to charge interest.
-Some use what’s known as the simple interest method while others may charge interest on an amortization schedule which applies more interest at the time of taking a loan.
+Some use what’s known as the simple interest method, while others may charge interest on an amortization schedule, which applies more interest at the time of taking a loan.
 The amount of interest is paid ultimately by the borrower.
-The amount of interest you will ultimately pay will be affected by your credit history, and loan amount loan terms.
+The amount of interest you will eventually pay will be affected by your credit history, loan amount, and loan terms.

 What is Loan Interest?